MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-lakehouse-sql-endpoint.md

 In Fabric, when you [create a lakehouse](../onelake/create-lakehouse-onelake.md), a [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) is automatically created.

 The SQL Endpoint enables you to query data in the Lakehouse using T-SQL language and TDS protocol.
 Every Lakehouse has one SQL Endpoint, and each workspace can have more than one Lakehouse.
-The number of SQL Endpoints in a workspace matches the number of Lakehouse artifacts.
+The number of SQL Endpoints in a workspace matches the number of Lakehouse items.

-- The SQL Endpoint is automatically generated for every Lakehouse artifact and exposes Delta tables from the Lakehouse as SQL tables that can be queried using the T-SQL language.
+- The SQL Endpoint is automatically generated for every Lakehouse and exposes Delta tables from the Lakehouse as SQL tables that can be queried using the T-SQL language.
 - Every delta table from a Lakehouse is represented as one table.
 Data should be in delta format.
 - The [default Power BI dataset](datasets.md) is created for every SQL Endpoint and it follows the naming convention of the Lakehouse objects.